pantheon-systems/documentation/source/content/decoupled-sites.md

 ## Pantheon's Decoupled Architecture

-Pantheon is enabling developers and agencies to easily create and manage decoupled sites from a single platform.
+Pantheon is enabling developers and agencies to easily create and manage Decoupled Sites from a single platform.

 <Enablement link="https://pantheon.io/decoupled-cms?docs" title="Sign up for updates!">